 Applying to Multiple Programs

-Applicants interested in applying to a Master of Science Speech-Language Pathology program and the Doctor of Philosophy program will need to complete two separate UW Graduate School Applications and pay two $85 application fees.
+Applicants interested in applying to a Master of Science Speech-Language Pathology program and the Doctor of Philosophy program will also need to complete two separate UW Graduate School Applications and pay two $85 application fees.

-1) Complete the online UW Graduate School Application (submitting all required documentation online as well), including the required $85 application fee.
+To apply, complete the online UW Graduate School Application (submitting all required documentation online as well), including the required $85 application fee.
 Application sections are as follows:

 - Review the application requirements and deadlines.